 Of course, this won’t help you determine if someone if trying to put one over on you and sell you what they claim is a diamond, but actually isn’t.
 It’s still good to know, though.

-Diamonds are some of the toughest and most durable gemstones known to man.
+Diamonds are the toughest and most durable gemstones known to mankind.
 On a scale of 1 to 10, it’s a definite 10.
 And moissanite is right on it’s tail, scoring a 9.25 on the mineral hardness scale.

 This is why many choose this stone in place of a diamond, for use in jewelry.